suhelhammoud/weka.eval/README.md

 * JSON/CVS format for results.
 * Parallel Computation.
 * JSON to CSV conversion.
-* To used easily on Amazon-EC2
+* To be used easily on Amazon-EC2

 #### Candidate user projects: